-OpenGeoSys (OGS) is a scientific open-source initiative for the numerical simulation of thermo-hydromechanical/chemical (THMC) processes in porous and
+OpenGeoSys (OGS) is a scientific open-source initiative for the numerical simulation of thermo-hydromechanical/chemical (THMC) processes in porous and fractured media.
+OGS provides a flexible numerical framework using primarily the Finite Element Method (FEM) for solving multi-field coupled processes with

 For example, [1] used an internal library to simulate kinetically controlled bio / geo-chemical reactions.
-In other cases, OGS has been coupled in a sequential non-iterative approach with external geochemical solvers (i.e. PHREEQC, GEMS, BRNS and ChemApp).
+In other cases, OGS has been coupled in a sequential noniterative approach with external geochemical solvers (i.e. PHREEQC, GEMS, BRNS and ChemApp).
 Recently, an alternative coupling solution of reactive transport has been developed and implemented by approximating the complex chemical reactions with look-up tables [2].
 The novel implementation provides fast and efficient simulations, a feature especially relevant for long-term simulations.
 Reactive transport calculations referred above have been mainly performed with OGS-5.
 The new OGS-6 version with iPHREEQC coupling includes a new implementation with direct memory access allowing efficient computational simulations.
 Recent applications of OGS on reactive transport modelling in the framework of nuclear waste disposal include long term cementitious materials/clay interactions [3], laboratory scale precipitation/ dissolution processes in combination with i) density driven flow and clogging effects [4] and with ii) mechanical processes in fracture media [5], concrete degradation due to reactive aggregates in combination with multi-phase transport of CO2 [6] and radionuclide migration in clays [2].